Reflection maps: Normal crossings

 Since $h(x)\notin\sA$, it follows that $\omega$ is a local biholomorphism at $h(x)$, and therefore $(d\omega_{h(x)})^k$ is an isomorphism taking the tangent $T_{(h(x),\dots,h(x))}\Delta(Y,k)$ to the tangent $T_{f^{k}(\underline x)}\Delta(Y,k)$.
 Therefore, we have

 and the claim follows. \end{proof} \end{thm}

-\begin{cor} All multigerms (monogerms excluded) of reflection maps with normal crossings have only smooth branches. \begin{proof}Assume $f\colon (\C^n,S)\to (\C^p,y)$ has normal crossings.
-Since $S$ has more that two elements, the one-to-orbit over $\sA$ condition implies $h(S)\subset\C^p\setminus \sA$.
-The statement follows because $h$ is an immersion, and $\omega$ is locally immersive around $h(S)$. \end{proof} \end{cor}

-We have defined the one-to-orbit over $\sA$ condition in terms of $h\circ \omega$, but we said that it was possible to tell if a (generalized) reflection map $f$ has normal crossings just by looking at the translates $gh,g\in G$.
-The following immediate result supports the claim: \begin{lem} Let $Y\subseteq\C^p$ be the image of $h\colon X\to \C^p$.
-Then, the following conditions are equivalent: \begin{enumerate} \item $h$ is one-to-orbit over $\sA$, \item The restriction of $h$ to $h^{-1}(\sA)$ is injective and, for all $g\in G\setminus \{1\}$, we have
+\begin{cor} All multi-germs (monogerms excluded) of reflection maps with normal crossings have only smooth branches. \begin{proof}Assume $f\colon (\C^n,S)\to (\C^p,y)$ has normal crossings.
+Since $S$ has more than two elements, the one-to-orbit over $\sA$ condition implies $h(S)\subset V\setminus \sA$.
+The statement follows because $h$ is an immersion, and $\omega$ is locally immersive around $h(S)$. \end{proof} \end{cor} The following immediate result supports our previous claim, that we are able to decide whether a quasi-reflection map $f$ has normal crossings just by looking at the translates $gh$, with $g\in G$: \begin{lem} Let $Y\subseteq V$ be the image of $h\colon X\to V$.
+Then $h$ is one-to-orbit over $\sA$ if and only if the restriction of $h$ to $h^{-1}(\sA)$ is injective and, for all $g\in G\setminus \{1\}$, we have